 While perhaps not quite as widely celebrated as cherry blossom season, the arrival of fall leaves in Tokyo is still an excuse to get out into the great outdoors.
 There’s nothing quite like marveling at the stuff that Mother Nature does with her pigment palette.
+And the 19 Tokyo kōyō spots on our list are some of the best places to do just that.

 Autumn leaves in Tokyo: 1.
 Start with Rikugien

-Rikugien Gardens is trying to have it all, and is succeeding, with their combination of autumn foliage and “illumination” evenings.
+Rikugien Gardens is trying to have it all, and is succeeding, with their combination of autumn foliage and illumination evenings.

 The Edo-era landscape garden, a beautiful place to stroll while you mentally compose the next cryptic scroll message to your kimono-clad lover, is resplendent in this season and is artfully arranged for you to be able to snap that perfect picture.